otupman/docker-ipsec-vpn-server/README.md

 This will create a single user account for VPN login.
 The IPsec PSK (pre-shared key) is specified by the `VPN_IPSEC_PSK` environment variable.
 The VPN username is defined in `VPN_USER`, and VPN password is specified by `VPN_PASSWORD`.

-**Note 1:** In your `env` file, DO NOT put single or double quotes around values, or add space around `=`.
-Also, DO NOT use these characters within values: `\ " '`

-**Note 2:** The same VPN account can be used by your multiple devices.
-However, due to a limitation of the IPsec protocol, if these devices are behind the same NAT (e.g. home router), they cannot simultaneously connect to the VPN server.
+**Note:** In your `env` file, DO NOT put single or double quotes around values, or add space around `=`.
+Also, DO NOT use these characters within values: `\ " '`.
+The same VPN account can be used by your multiple devices.
+However, due to an IPsec limitation, only one device behind the same NAT (e.g. home router) can connect to the VPN server at a time.

 All the variables to this image are optional, which means you don't have to type in any environment variable, and you can have an IPsec VPN server out of the box!
 Read the sections below for details.

 ### Start the IPsec VPN server

-(IMPORTANT) First, run this command on the Docker host to load the IPsec `NETKEY` kernel module:
+**IMPORTANT:** First, load the IPsec `NETKEY` kernel module on the Docker host:

 ```
 sudo modprobe af_key
 ```

-Start a new Docker container with the following command (replace `./vpn.env` with your own `env` file) :
+Create a new Docker container from this image (replace `./vpn.env` with your own `env` file):

 ```
 docker run \
     --name ipsec-vpn-server \
     --env-file ./vpn.env \
+    --restart=always \
     -p 500:500/udp \
     -p 4500:4500/udp \
     -v /lib/modules:/lib/modules:ro \
     -d --privileged \
-    --restart=always \
     hwdsl2/ipsec-vpn-server
 ```

 ### Retrieve VPN login details

-If you did not set environment variables via an `env` file, `VPN_USER` will default to `vpnuser` and both `VPN_IPSEC_PSK` and `VPN_PASSWORD` will be randomly generated.
-To retrieve them, show the logs of the running container:
+If you did not specify an `env` file in the `docker run` command above, `VPN_USER` will default to `vpnuser` and both `VPN_IPSEC_PSK` and `VPN_PASSWORD` will be randomly generated.
+To retrieve them, show the logs of the Docker container:

 ```
 docker logs ipsec-vpn-server